 You can generally install either

-nvm through your package manager without much difficulty.
-If you're already using a package manager, you should give this a shot first.
+nvm through your package manager.
+If you're already using a package manager, you may want to give this a shot first.
 If all else fails, try the

-node.js binary from the node.js site - that is almost guaranteed to give you a working install.
+node.js binary from the node.js site - that's the safest approach for a working installation.

 npm uses a file named